RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Introduction

 \section{Introduction}

-Deep Neural Network(DNN) is widely used to approximate high-dimensional feature functions that are hard to mathematically describe.
-It is proven to be able to approximate any Lebesgue Integrable function with sufficient parameters and proper structure\cite{NIPS2017_LU}.

-However, millions of parameters make deep neural networks difficult to analyze and interpret.
+Deep Neural Network~(DNN) is widely used to approximate high-dimensional feature functions that are hard to mathematically characterize.
+It has been proven to be able to approximate any Lebesgue integrable function with sufficient parameters and a suitable structure~\cite{NIPS2017_LU}.
+However, millions of parameters make DNN difficult to analyze and interpret.
 At the same time, traditional analytical planning methods, including optimization and sampling, are only reliable in limited scenarios.
 This paper presents an effective and interpretable method for combining the advantage of traditional and deep learning-based approaches.